arashnm80/arashnm80.github.io/quotes.md

 > Can somebody that is totally ok to leave this world right now, have a passion to live?

+> i have to choose what do i want

 > Long-term games with long-term people.

 > Surround myself with people 20% better than me.